Caltech-Quantum-Learning-Theory/Caltech-Quantum-Learning-Theory.github.io/index.md

 * **Summary:** We tackled the fundamental question of learning hardness.
 We demonstrated the existence of **Pseudorandom States (PRS)**: simple quantum states that are indistinguishable from Haar-random states by any polynomial-time quantum algorithm.
 * **Lecture Materials:**
     * [Digitized Notes: Hardness of Learning and PRS](./materials/Note_PRS.pdf)
-    * *Update:* The notes have been expanded to include foundations of statistical distinguishability, trace distance analysis, and the complete derivation of PRS existence.
+    * The notes have been expanded to include foundations of statistical distinguishability, trace distance analysis, and the complete derivation of PRS existence.

 ---
 ### **Week 9**